zmmalakan/SSID-Dataset/README.md

 If you use this dataset for your research or project, please cite:

       @ARTICLE{10177150,
-            author    = {Malakan, Zainy M. and Anwar, Saeed and Hassan, Ghulam Mubashar and Mian, Ajmal}, journal   ={IEEE Access},
+            author    ={Malakan, Zainy M. and Anwar, Saeed and Hassan, Ghulam Mubashar and Mian, Ajmal}, journal   ={IEEE Access},
-            title     = {Sequential Vision to Language as Story: A Storytelling Dataset and Benchmarking}, year      = {2023},
+            title     ={Sequential Vision to Language as Story: A Storytelling Dataset and Benchmarking}, year      ={2023},
             volume    ={11},
             number    ={},
-            pages     = {70805-70818}
+            pages     ={70805-70818}
       }